-The University of Cincinnati is a member institution of the Voluntary System of Accountability (VSA) where colleges and universities provide comparable information to students making a college choice.
-While college cost is not a sole factor in the college decision, it can be a major component.
-Therefore, the University of Cincinnati has partnered with the VSA to provide an online program to help families understand the net price for a college education after financial aid has been applied.
+While cost is not a sole factor in the college decision, it can be a major component.
+Therefore, the University of Cincinnati provides an online program to help families understand the net price for a college education after basic financial aid has been applied.

-The estimates provided by the Net Price Calculator (also called the College Affordability Estimator) apply to full-time, first-time, degree-seeking undergraduate students attending the Uptown (Clifton) campus who completed the Free Application for Federal Student Aid.
+The Net Price Calculator is most beneficial to students who plan to be full-time, first-time, degree-seeking undergraduates who will complete the Free Application for Federal Student Aid (FAFSA).
 The calculator gives you a very general sense of what basic aid sources (such as student loans and Federal Pell Grant) would be available to you based on the data you provide.
-Because of their unique eligibility criteria, additional need-based aid sources and scholarships cannot be estimated via this calculator.

-The Student Financial Aid Office recognizes that these figures can be helpful but provide only a limited starting point with college planning.
-More importantly, we are available to assist you.
+The Student Financial Aid Office recognizes the calculator can begin your college planning process.
+We are available to assist you.
 While online calculations give an indication of costs and aid eligibility, your individual circumstances and the timing of your application may result in a very different financial aid award package.

-Because some aid programs are awarded on a first-come, first-serve basis, an early application receives priority consideration for limited funding sources.
-Complete your Free Application for Federal Student Aid as soon after January 1 of each year as possible to apply for aid for the upcoming academic year.
+- Because some aid programs are awarded on a first-come, first-serve basis, complete your Free Application for Federal Student Aid (FAFSA) as soon after October 1 of each year as possible for priority consideration for limited funding sources.

 - Incoming freshmen seeking UC scholarship assistance should have their complete admission application (including transcript and test scores) submitted by December 1 of their senior year.